modir/laminas-book/docs/bootstrap.md

 Additionally, you can choose different CSS parameters like background color, base text color and font family, and so on.
 There are more than a hundred customizable parameters available.

-> CSS customization is possible, because Bootstrap source files are stored in LESS [^less]
+!!! note
-> format, which allows to define variable parameters (like `@bodyBackground` or `@textColor`).
+    CSS customization is possible, because Bootstrap source files are stored in LESS [^less] format, which allows to define variable parameters (like `@bodyBackground` or `@textColor`).
-> Once the parameters are defined, the LESS files are compiled into usual CSS files, minified
+    Once the parameters are defined, the LESS files are compiled into usual CSS files, minified and made available for downloading.

-> and made available for downloading.
+    If you would like to read more about LESS then go to the [official website](https://lesscss.org/).

 When you have finished with tuning parameters, you can scroll the *Customize* page down and press the *Compile and Download*